A Parallel Direct Eigensolver for Sequences of Hermitian Eigenvalue Problems with No Tridiagonalization

 \section{Numerical results}

 All the experimental results are obtained on the Tianhe-2 supercomputer~\cite{Liao-TH2, Liao-HPCG}, located at Guangzhou, China.
 Each compute node is equipped with two $12$-core Intel Xeon E5-2692 v2 CPUs.
 The details of the test platform and environment of the compute nodes are shown in Table~\ref{tab:tianhe2a}.
 For all these numerical experiments, we only used plain MPI, running $24$ MPI processes per node in principle, that is, one process per core.
 Our codes are written in Fortran 90 and part of our codes will be released on Github\footnote{\url{https://github.com/shengguolsg/}}.

 \textbf{Example 1.} For the experiments in this example, we use an eigenvalue problem obtained from a DFT simulation using the FLEUR code~\cite{fleur-web-page} that produces a matrix labeled \texttt{NaCl}, which has been used in~\cite{winkelmann2019chase}.
 This matrix is Hermitian and its size is $9273$.
-We use ELPA to compute partial and full eigendecomposition of this matrix, and the point is to show that Step II has poor scalability.
+We use ELPA to compute partial and full eigendecomposition of this matrix, and the point is to show that step (II) has poor scalability.
 The codes of ELPA that we used are obtained from package ELSI v2.5.0~\cite{yu2020elsi}.
 The performance of ELPA highly depends on the parameter $n_b$, the block size used for storing matrices in 2D BCDD format.
 Many works suggest that $n_b=128, 64, 32$ are usually good choices, and smaller $n_b$ such as less than $16$ will degrade the performance, see~\cite{Elpa} and~\cite{thpc_pbsdc} for more details.
 There are no big differences for ELPA when choosing $n_b=128, 64$ or $32$ on Tianhe-2 supercomputer.
 All the performance results of ELPA are obtained by choosing $n_b=64$ in this paper.

 The results for computing $nev=2000, 5000$ and $9273$ eigenpairs are shown in Table~\ref{tab:elpa_step4} when using $64, 256, 1024$ and $4096$ processes.